leobarbier/deskbird_auto/README.md

 - `credentials.app_key`: The provided Deskbird API key
 - `workspace_id`: The ID of the workspace you want to book
 - `favorite_seats`: A dictionary of seat names, each with a `resource_id` and `zone_item_id`.
+- `target_days`: List of days that you want the script to reserve.
+Possible values: ["Mon", "Tue", "Wed", "Thu", "Fri"].
+When you are away for some time or want to cut off the script, simply remove days from target_days.

 The script will try each favorite seat in order until one is successfully booked.